3 Elements Of A Shower That Make It Ideal For Handicapped Users

-Too often, our elderly loved ones, stroke victims and people recovering from injuries are made to suffer the indignity of sponge baths.
-Not only do sponge baths not provide the full and complete cleaning experience that a running showers provides, but they are incredibly intrusive.
+Too often, our elderly loved ones, stroke victims, and people recovering from injuries are made to suffer the indignity of sponge baths.
+Not only do sponge baths not provide the full and complete cleaning experience that running showers provides, but they are incredibly intrusive.
 One’s mobility issues should not have to automatically result in a loss of privacy.

 Even for those who take traditional baths with the help of caregivers, the feeling of independence is lost.
 As a result, the very act of needing assistance to bathe is one that causes many people with disabilities not to want to bathe at all.
 Children of elderly individuals who reside in nursing homes know this all too well.
 A shower designed for handicapped users should enable them to bathe themselves privately.

 3. It Should Be Easy to Use.